-raise.
+Courts use the direct threat analysis in Title II and Section 504 cases even though the direct threat language is not clearly stated in the laws.
+111 The direct threat argument is a defense the prison may raise.
 Because the argument is a defense, the prison will have the burden of showing that you are a direct threat.
-111 If the court accepts the prison's defense that you are a direct threat, you will not be considered a qualified individual.
+112 If the court accepts the prison's defense that you are a direct threat, you will not be considered a qualified individual.

 The direct threat defense to discrimination often comes up for people with infectious diseases, especially HIV.
 A few courts have decided that incarcerated people who are HIV-positive, although they are "individuals with a disability," are not "qualified" for various prison programs or activities.
-112

 For example, in Onishea v.
-Hopper, the Eleventh Circuit rejected constitutional and Section 504 claims of incarcerated people who were not allowed to participate in prison recreational, religious, and educational programs because they were HIV-positive.113 These incarcerated people could participate only in a limited number of programs, which were separate from the programs available to the general population.114 The lower court had ruled that the HIV-positive incarcerated people were not "otherwise qualified" to participate in programs with the general population because of the possibility of high-risk behaviors like violence, intravenous drug use, and sex.115 The Eleventh Circuit agreed, finding that the risk of HIV transmission is "significant" because of the severe consequences of HIV infection, even if the probability of transmission is low.116
+Hopper, the Eleventh Circuit rejected constitutional and Section 504 claims of incarcerated people who were not allowed to participate in prison recreational, religious, and educational programs because they were HIV-positive.
+These incarcerated people could participate only in a limited number of programs, which were separate from the programs available to the general population.
+The lower court had ruled that the HIV-positive incarcerated people were not "otherwise qualified" to participate in programs with the general population because of the possibility of high-risk behaviors like violence, intravenous drug use, and sex.
+The Eleventh Circuit agreed, finding that the risk of HIV transmission is "significant" because of the severe consequences of HIV infection, even if the probability of transmission is low.

 The Onishea opinion allows a prison to disqualify HIV-positive incarcerated people from participating in many programs, and significantly reduces Section 504 and Title II protections for these incarcerated people.
-117 The Onishea court claimed to require judges to make program-by-program decisions about whether HIV-positive incarcerated people were qualified to participate.
-118 But the ruling has had the effect of preventing HIV-positive incarcerated people from participating in most programs with the general population.
+The Onishea court claimed to require judges to make program-by-program decisions about whether HIV-positive incarcerated people were qualified to participate.
+HIV-positive incarcerated people from participating in most programs with the general population.
 Beyond the Eleventh Circuit, it appears that only a few other federal courts have considered the issue of whether an HIV-positive incarcerated person can be a "direct threat."
-119 Notably, the court in Henderson v.
-Thomas found that the Onishea analysis no longer applies because of the effect of modern medicine in reducing the harm from HIV as well as the likelihood of transmission.
-120 analysis in an ADA Title II and § 504 case); Dadian v.
-Vill. of Wilmette, 269 F.3d 831, 840 n.6 (7th Cir.
+Notably, the court in Henderson v.
+Thomas found that the Onishea analysis no

+&lt;sup>111 See, e.g., Doe v.
+County of Centre, 242 F.3d 437, 447 (3d Cir.
+2001) (explaining the "direct threat" analysis in an ADA Title II and § 504 case); Dadian v.
+Village of Wilmette, 269 F.3d 831, 840 n.6 (7th Cir.
 2001) (stating that whether an individual is "otherwise qualified" depends on whether he poses a threat to the safety of others that cannot be reduced by reasonable accommodation); Bay Area Addiction Research & Treatment, Inc. v.
 City of Antioch, 179 F.3d 725, 735 (9th Cir.
 1999) (holding that a person who poses a direct threat or "significant risk" to others is not a qualified individual under Title II).

-^{111.} Dadian v.
-Vill. of Wilmette, 269 F.3d 831, 840 (7th Cir.
+&lt;sup>112 Dadian v.
+Village of Wilmette, 269 F.3d 831, 840 (7th Cir.
 2001) (holding that the burden of showing a direct threat due to a disability is on the party that claims there is a direct threat).

-^{112.} See Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison," for additional information on the rights of HIV-positive incarcerated people.
+&lt;sup>113 See Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, MRSA, and COVID-19 in Prison," for additional information on the rights of HIV-positive incarcerated people.